Purdue-SoCET/aihw-design-logs/Fall-2025/saandiya-kpsmohan/week2.md

 ## Next Steps
 I will be working on the new logic and discuss some ideas with Myles and nail it down during the Sunday team meeting.
+Next week, I will develop a draft FSM diagram for the TCA convolution controller and verify its compatibility with the Scratchpad interface.